Protecting Australia’s Icons and Waterways with Environmental Cleaners | Sydney Opera House

 How Triple7 is helping to preserve Australia’s icons and waterways

 The perfect solution to keeping the Sydney Opera House in pristine condition proved to be Triple7 Heavy Duty cleaner which provided better results than the previous regime without concerns of toxic run-off or damage to the building.
-The solution proved to be cost effective with the maintenance crews spending less time achieving greater results.
+The solution proved to be cost-effective with the maintenance crews spending less time achieving greater results.
 Triple7 Heavy Duty is helping secure the future of two of Australia’s most recognised and revered icons and the aquatic life in Sydney Harbour is safe from harm.

-Sydney Harbour’s place in Australia’s history makes its preservation for future generations and important priority.
+Sydney Harbour’s place in Australia’s history makes its preservation for future generations an important priority.
 By choosing Triple7 Heavy Duty the Sydney Opera House is playing its part in securing the future of this iconic waterway.
 It’s ironic to think that a poor choice of chemistry would have seen the operators preserving one icon at the expense of the other.

-Australian’s and, indeed the world, would expect that the operators of such a revered landmark would act responsibly and ethically – especially when it comes to the fate of Sydney Harbour.
+Australians and, indeed the world, would expect that the operators of such a revered landmark would act responsibly and ethically – especially when it comes to the fate of Sydney Harbour.
 By removing the risk of harm to the environment the operators have done away with the potential for costly and distracting negative media attention.

-The management of Sydney Harbour’s ecosystem is an on going challenge for government and environmental authorities.
+The management of Sydney Harbour’s ecosystem is an ongoing challenge for government and environmental authorities.
 By choosing Triple7 Heavy Duty the Sydney Opera House has chosen to be a leader in innovative environmental management and will potentially inspire more businesses in the harbour area to look more carefully at their own chemical regimes practices.

 & how we got there …